PassbirdCo/MetaKeepCodeSamples/polygon-id/README.md

 - [wallet](./wallet): Contains the Polygon ID wallet applications with MetaKeep integration.
   - [wallet/web](./wallet/web): Sample Polygon ID web wallet application with MetaKeep integration.
 Please refer to the [README](./wallet/web/README.md) for more details on how to run the wallet application.
   - [wallet/flutter](./wallet/flutter): Sample Polygon ID Flutter wallet application with MetaKeep integration.
 Please refer to the [README](./wallet/flutter/README.md) for more details on how to run the wallet application.
+- [issuer](./issuer): Contains the Polygon ID issuer applications with MetaKeep integration.
+Please refer to the [README](./issuer/README.md) for more details on how to run the issuer application.

 ## Running the Demo